RURAL ROAD USERS ENCOURAGED TO RE-THINK DRIVING BEHAVIOUR

 “I encourage everyone to make the pledge to Choose Road Safety and support the month through hosting local events or sharing road safety information among staff, students, colleagues, family and friends,” Scott Buchholz said.

-Rural road crashes account for 65% of the Australian road toll
+Rural road crashes account for 65% of the Australian road toll despite only accounting for 16.5 per cent of the population.

 The rate of serious road-related injury among residents in rural areas is nearly twice that of those in major cities